rm-training/lab-web-dev-bootcamp/README.md

 # Web Dev Bootcamp

-This class is intended as a 3-5 day intensive to learn HTML, CSS and JS from the ground up.
+This repository includes lab material for learning web development, covering the basics of HTML, CSS and then diving deep into JavaScript.
+The content was created by Ryan Morris (unless otherwise stated within a file) and has been compiled from multiple class deliveries over the years into a single repository to support the entire web dev class cycle.

 ## Running the server